Laksar: Demographics

 As of the 2001 India census, Laksar had a population of 18,240.
 Males constituted 54% of the population and females 46%.
 Laksar had an average literacy rate of 68%, higher than the national average of 59.5%: male literacy was listed at 75%, and female literacy at 59%.
 In Laksar, 15% of the population is under 6 years of age.

 Transport

 Laksar is well connected by road with Haridwar, Saharanpur, and Roorkee cities, and Laksar Junction railway station lies within the city.
-It was first connected with city of Haridwar through branch line in 1886, when the Awadh-Rohilkhand Railway line line was extended through Roorkee to Saharanpur, this was later extended to Dehradun in 1900.
+It was first connected with city of Haridwar through branch line in 1886, when the Awadh-Rohilkhand Railway line was extended through Roorkee to Saharanpur, this was later extended to Dehradun in 1900.

 The nearest airport is Jolly Grant Airport, Dehradun, though Indira Gandhi International Airport in New Delhi is preferred.

 Local administration

 Today, Laksar is one of the four tehsils in the Haridwar district, and one of its six development blocks.